-We are pleased to submit herewith the Financial Audit Report on the audit of the Angat Water District, Angat, Bulacan for the Calendar Year 2023 in compliance with Section 43 of the Government Auditing Code of the Philippines (PD No. 1445).
+We are pleased to submit herewith the Financial Audit Report on the audit of the Angat Water District, Angat, Bulacan for the Calendar Year 2024 in compliance with Section 43 of the Government Auditing Code of the Philippines (PD No. 1445).

-The audit was conducted to (a) ascertain the degree of reliance that may be placed on management's assertions on the financial statements; (b) recommend agency improvement opportunities; and (c) determine the extent of implementation of prior year's audit recommendations.
+The audit was conducted to (a) ascertain the degree of reliance that may be placed on Management's assertions on the financial statements; (b) recommend agency improvement opportunities; and (c) determine the extent of implementation of prior year's audit recommendations.

-The attached report consists of Part I - Audited Financial Statements, Part II - Audit Observations and Recommendations and Part III - Status of Implementation of Prior Year's Unimplemented Audit Recommendations.
+The audit report consists of Part I - Audited Financial Statements, Part II - Audit Observations and Recommendations and Part III - Status of Implementation of Prior Year's Audit Recommendations.
+The Audit Observations and Recommendations were discussed with the officials concerned in the exit conference that was held on February 13, 2025.

-We conducted our audit in accordance with International Standards of Supreme Audit Institutions and we believe that it provided a reasonable basis for the audit results.
+We conducted our audit in accordance with International Standards of Supreme Audit Institutions and we believe that they provided a reasonable basis for the results of our audit.
 We rendered an unmodified opinion on the fairness of presentation of the financial statements.